-They fenced their garden but left the other one open.
+They used proper fencing around their garden but left the second garden open.
 The animals were happy to munch on their own personal buffet and left the other vegetable patch alone.

 Dog and human hair

-Both human and dog hair deters rabbits from the garden.
-Simply mix the hair with straw and distribute it along the perimeter of the garden.
+Both human and dog hair deter rabbits from the garden.
+Simply mix the hair with straw and distribute it along the perimeter of the garden area for a natural repellent.

 Home gardeners ask their salon or groomer for excess hair to use in this idea.

 Motion activated sprinklers

 Rabbits hate to get wet, so installing motion detector sprinklers will send them running.
-Here’s one of those sprinklers on Amazon.
+Here’s one of those motion-activated sprinklers on Amazon.

 Some plants are a natural deterrent to rabbits.
 Rabbits have sensitive noses, so planting the right plants they dislike is an easy way to keep rabbits at bay.